Microsoft Teams Link Preview — URL Unfurl Guide & Fix

 twitter:title,twitter:description,twitter:image) — used as fallback - Standard HTML (

-The Teams unfurl bot runs server-side and does not execute JavaScript.
+- The unfurl bot does not execute JavaScript.
 Tags must be present in the raw HTML response.

 Common Reasons Teams Previews Fail